The Beauty In Dancing – Dooshima

 Dance to me is a way of love and has taught me a whole lot of things that have built me up positively.
-One of the things I love most about my career is being able to work with children, discover their talents and help them build and nurture it.
+One of the things I love most about my career is being able to work with children, discover their talents and help them build and nurture them.

 - Grace Ene Anteyi; I am proud Benue Born.
 I am Benue